What Is the Ketogenic Diet? Plan Tips, Benefits, Risks & More

 But what actually does going keto entail?
 Are there true benefits from following a high-fat diet?
 And which foods are on and off-limits?

-Informally known as "keto," ketosis is a metabolic state in which the body uses ketones for energy.
+A ketogenic, or simply keto, diet is a high-fat, low-carb eating pattern intended to put the body in ketosis.
+Ketosis is a metabolic state in which the body uses ketones for energy.
 Generally, the body uses glucose as its primary fuel and energy source.

 Being in ketosis requires compliance with a high-fat and low-carb diet.
 Low carbohydrates result in reduced blood sugar levels, which in turn breaks down fat for energy use.
 Fat is converted into fatty acids and ketone bodies by the liver, entering into a state known as ketosis.